HazyResearch/deepdive/examples/spouse/readme.md

 along with marginal probabilities for each extraction representing DeepDive's confidence in the extraction.
 More formally, we write a DeepDive application to extract mentions of _relations_ and their constituent _entities_ or _attributes_, according to a specified schema;
 this task is often referred to as **_relation extraction_**.*
-Accordingly, we'll walk through an example scenario where we wish to extract mentions of spousal relations from news articles.
+Accordingly, we'll walk through an example scenario where we wish to extract mentions of two people being spouses from news articles.

 The high-level steps we'll follow are: